How Much Does a Master's in Computer Science Really Cost?

 How and when is tuition due?

 When you enroll in Case School of Engineering's online MSCS program, you'll pay a $250 deposit that Student Financial Services will apply toward your first-semester bill.
 You will receive billing statements via email for each semester, and Case Western Reserve accepts various payment options.
 Generally, tuition payments are due at the start of the new term (e.g., in early July for the summer semester, early September for the fall semester and late January for the spring semester).
-A typical MSCS candidate taking two three-credit courses per semester receives an $11,634 bill each term if they're paying out of pocket.
+A typical MSCS candidate taking two three-credit courses per semester receives a $9,000 bill each term if they're paying out of pocket.
 You will likely receive a smaller bill because student Financial Services automatically credits federal loans, grants and university scholarship awards to student accounts.

 What should I do if I still have questions?